Foreign Bodies in the Eye in Children

-A foreign body is any object in your child’s eye that isn’t supposed to be there.
+A foreign body in your child’s eye is any object that isn’t supposed to be there.
 The foreign object may be in the conjunctiva.
-This is a thin membrane that covers the eye itself.
+This is a thin membrane that covers the white of the eye.
 Or it may be in the cornea.
-This is the clear, dome-shaped surface that covers the front of the eye.
+This is the clear, dome-shaped surface that covers the colored part of the eye and the pupil.

 What causes foreign bodies in the eye in a child?

-The most common foreign bodies in the conjunctiva include:
+The most common foreign bodies in the eye include: